-26 Committee system for competitive bids
+Committee system for competitive bids

-- (26.1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the accounting officer may determine: - (a) A bid specification committee; - (b) A bid evaluation committee; and - (c) A bid adjudication committee; - (26.2) The accounting officer appoints the members of each committee, taking into account section 117 of the Act; and - (26.3) A neutral or independent observer, appointed by the accounting officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (26.4) The committee system must be consistent with- - (a) Paragraph 27, 28 and 29 of this Policy; and - (b) Any other applicable legislation. - (26.5) The accounting officer may apply the committee system to formal written price quotations.
+- 26 (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the accounting officer may determine: - (a) a bid specification committee: - (b) a bid evaluation committee: and - (c) a bid adjudication committee; - (2) The accounting officer appoints the members of each committee, taking into account section 117 of the Act; and - (3) A neutral or independent observer, appointed by the accounting officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - (a) paragraph 27, 28 and 29 of this Policy; and - (b) any other applicable legislation. - (5) The accounting officer may apply the committee system to formal written price quotations.

-27. Bid specification committees
+Bid specification committees

-(27.1) A bid specification committee must compile the specifications for each procurement of goods or services by the Lephalale Local municipality.
+- 27. (1) A bid specification committee must compile the specifications for each procurement of goods or services by the municipality - (2) Specifications - (a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply;

-(27.2) Specifications-

-- (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) Must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply; - (c) Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) May not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labeling of conformity certification; - (e) May not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must accompanied by the word "equivalent", - (f) Must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2017; and - (g) Must be approved by the accounting officer prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - (h) indicating whether or not the bid will be evaluated on functionality and stipulate the weighting criteria - (i) pre-qualification criteria in terms of the PPPFA Regulation number 4 - (j) sub-contracting criteria (30 %) in terms of the PPPFA Regulation number 9 - (27.3) A bid specification committee must be composed of one or more officials of the municipality, preferably the en-user responsible for the function involved, and may, when appropriate, include external specialist advisors. - (27.4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.
+- must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labeling of conformity certification; - (e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2001; and - (g) must be approved by the accounting officer prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - (3) A bid specification committee is composed of the following officials of the municipality: - The Procuring Head of Department - The Procuring Divisional Manager - Advisor / Consultant (if necessary) - (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.